shakacode/react_on_rails/README.md

 );
 ```

 From your Rails view, you can use the provided helper `redux_store(store_name, props)` to create a fresh version of the store (because it may already exist if you came from visiting a previous page).
 Note, for this example, since we're initializing this from the main layout, we're using a generic name of `@react_props`.
-This means in this case that Rails controllers would set `@react_props` to the properties to hydrate the Redux store.
+In other words, the Rails controller would set `@react_props` to the properties to hydrate the Redux store.

 **app/views/layouts/application.html.erb**
 ```erb